notionmusic/presets/Documentation/Plug-in Presets.md

 Creating Presets for Notion
 ==========================

 A preset is a file that maps Notion's written articulations and expressions to 3rd party VST instruments (or plug-ins).
+For a couple of examples, look in the [Demos folder](/Demos).

 A preset is a folder with these items: